tvquizphd/based/README.md

 1. Download [this zip file](https://github.com/tvquizphd/based/releases/download/1.0.0/based.zip).

+2. Ignore any warnings to save the file.

-2. Double click to unzip the folder.
+3. Double click to unzip the folder.

-3. Right click and then "Open" the `right_click_to_open`
+4. Right click and then "Open" the `right_click_to_open`

-4. Follow the text-based instructions in the black window that opens
+5. Follow the text-based instructions in the black window that opens